-Income which is not subject to New Jersey income tax (even though the item(s) may be subject to tax by the other jurisdiction, e.g., unemployment compensation).

-- Income which has been excluded or deducted in arriving at the income actually taxed in the other jurisdiction.
+- Income which is not subject to New Jersey income tax (even though the item(s) may be subject to tax by the other jurisdiction, e.g., unemployment compensation). - Income which has been excluded or deducted in arriving at the income actually taxed in the other jurisdiction.
 (The gross income after adjustments figure of the other jurisdiction should be used on Line 1.
 To arrive at your gross income after adjustments figure, items such as IRA and Keogh contributions, employee business expenses, moving expenses and alimony may have been deducted from gross income.) - Income subject to tax by any foreign country or territory.

 Income Taxed by More than One Jurisdiction.
 Income can only be reported once on Schedule A. When you pay tax to two jurisdictions on the same income and the amount of income taxed by each jurisdiction differs, you may be entitled to claim two credits.
 One credit is based on the amount taxed by one of the jurisdictions, and the second credit is based only on the difference between the amounts taxed by the two jurisdictions.
-For example, you earned \$40,000 in the City of New York and that income was taxed by both the City of New York and New York State.
-If \$38,000 is taxed by New York State and \$40,000 is taxed by the City of New York, complete two Schedule As.
+For example, you earned \$40,000 in the City of New York and that income was subject to tax by both the City of New York and New York State.
+If \$38,000 is actually taxed by New York State and \$40,000 is actually taxed by the City of New York, complete two Schedule As.
 Line 1 of the New York State Schedule A will be \$38,000 and Line 1 of the City of New York Schedule A will be \$2,000 (the difference between income taxed by the City of New York and the New York State income on which you have already calculated a credit).

-Note: When calculating the credit for income taxed by more than one jurisdiction, enter on Line 4 of each Schedule A only the tax paid on the amount of income entered on Line 1.
-In the example above, Line 4 of the City of New York Schedule A would show the City of New York tax paid on \$2,000.
+NOTE: When calculating the credit for income taxed by more than one jurisdiction and the actual tax paid to the other jurisdiction is less than the maximum allowable credit, enter on Line 9 of each Schedule A only the tax paid on the amount of income entered on Line 1.
+In the example above, Line 9 of the City of New York Schedule A would show the City of New York tax paid on \$2,000.